-Trump calls for Goodyear boycott after reported ban on MAGA gear for workers
+Trump calls for Goodyear boycott after reported ban on MAGA gear for workers, company responds

 GOODYEAR EMPLOYEE SHARES PHOTO OF COMPANY'S ZERO-TOLERANCE POLICY, CALLS IT 'DISCRIMINATORY'

-A Goodyear employee shared a slide from a recent company diversity training session at a plant in Topeka, Kan., which showed two categories: Acceptable and Unacceptable.
+A Goodyear employee at a plant in Topeka, Kan., shared a slide that he said came from the company's corporate office in Akron, Ohio.
+The slide, reported by WIBW, showed two categories: Acceptable and Unacceptable.

 |Ticker